CleanOak/Touch_and_bite_PP4/TESTING.md

 Pylint was installed on Gitpod to validate the code.
 All errors where resolved.
 However, there were some warnings regarding docstring even though it was added. this could be due to different version of the linter.

 ![Pylint](https://github.com/CleanOak/Touch_and_bite_PP4/blob/main/docs/appendix.png)

+### Unfixed Issue
+- Same Comments are added when the page reloads
+- Booking could be duplicated when page reloads

 ## Appendix
 There is an issue with the site.webmanifest file which throws an error in the console.